Diode Plug Explained

 Relation to measured active and reactive power

-The complex power associated with the fundamental components is: \( S_1 = P_1 + jQ_1 = V_1 I_1^* \)
+The complex power associated with the fundamental components only is defined as: \( S_1 = P_1 + jQ_1 = V_1 I_1^* \)

-Then: \( P_1 = \Re\{V_1 I_1^*\} = |V_1|^2 G, \qquad Q_1 = \Im\{V_1 I_1^*\} = |V_1|^2 B \)
+Then subsequent equations: \( P_1 = \Re\{V_1 I_1^*\} = |V_1|^2 G, \qquad Q_1 = \Im\{V_1 I_1^*\} = |V_1|^2 B \)

 So the equivalent conductance and susceptance can be obtained directly from measured fundamental power: